aws-cloudformation/cloudformation-cli/doc_source/resource-type-walkthrough.md

 The CallbackContext is modeled as a POJO so you can define what information you want to pass between state transitions explicitly\.

-1. In your IDE, open the `CallbackContext.java` file, located in the `src/main/java/com/custom/testing/wordpress` folder\.
+1. In your IDE, open the `CallbackContext.java` file, located in the `src/main/java/com/example/testing/wordpress` folder\.

 1. Replace the entire contents of the `CallbackContext.java` file with the following code\.

    ```
-   package com.custom.testing.wordpress;
+   package com.example.testing.wordpress;

    import com.amazonaws.services.ec2.model.Instance;

    import java.util.List;

    import lombok.AllArgsConstructor;
    import lombok.Builder;
    import lombok.Data;
    import lombok.NoArgsConstructor;

    @Builder(toBuilder = true)
    @Data
    @NoArgsConstructor